Murder of Richard Collins III: University of Maryland, College Park

 University president Wallace Loh faced criticism after Collins' murder due to a perceived failure to admit accountability for the incident.
 Journalist Dave Zirin compared Loh's response to Collins' murder with his response to the scandal over the death of football player Jordan McNair where Loh stated that the university "took moral and legal responsibility" for McNair's death.
 Loh also faced student criticism in the years following the incident for inaction in memorializing Collins and for remarks made at a commemorative panel.
 Students from both Bowie State and the University of Maryland also criticized Loh for missing a joint panel coordinated with Bowie State to address racial climate on both the schools' campuses.
+One study that interviewed 12 Black graduate students at the University of Maryland found that these students felt "othered, marginalized, and silenced" because of Loh's response to racist incidents at the university including but not limited to Collins' murder.

 Legacy

 Collins' family, with help from Maryland State Senators Thomas V. Miller Jr. and Douglas J. J. Peters, started the 2nd Lt.
 Richard W. Collins III Foundation in Collins' memory.
 The foundation provides support to ROTC cadets at Maryland's historically black colleges and universities, including Collins' alma mater Bowie State University, as well as Morgan State University, Coppin State University, and the University of Maryland, Eastern Shore.
+Funding secured by the foundation has also been used to provide 826 scholarships to students at historically Black colleges and universities.
+In collaboration with Bowie State University and the University of Maryland, the foundation also launched the BSU-UMD Social Justice Alliance.
+This alliance supports a variety of initiatives, such as public symposia and workshops, to "combat intolerance and promote social justice and equity for all."

 In March 2020, the Maryland legislature passed the 2nd Lieutenant Richard Collins III Law, which amended Maryland's hate crime statutes to have an act of violence against a protected class motivated by hate "either in whole or in substantial part" be considered a hate crime.
 Collins' family and the Prince George's County State Attorney advocated for the changes due to the dropping of Urbanski's hate charge and a lack of any convictions under the statute in 2019.

 In March 2022, the University of Maryland announced that they were beginning construction on a memorial plaza to Collins that overlooks the site of the murder.
 On May 16, 2022, the memorial plaza was dedicated to Collins, with many speakers discussing the urgent need to end white supremacy which had also led to the murder of ten African Americans just two days prior in the Buffalo mass shooting.